Epic-legend128/Graph-Algorithms/README.md

 The above algorithm uses BFS to search for a specific node with a value of `key`.
 The `head` is just the starting node passed on to it.
 It returns a pointer to the node if it is found, otherwise, it returns `nullptr`.
 The time complexity of the algorithm is $O(V+E)$, where V is the number of vertices and E is the number of edges.
 This is because each vertex is queued and dequeued only once and each edge is checked only once, giving us the above time complexity.
 When it comes to space complexity, the queue can hold at most V items which means that the space complexity is $O(V)$.

 ### Depth-First Search
 Depth-First Search, also known as DFS, is a graph traversal algorithm very similar to BFS.
-However, instead of utilising a queue for storing the neighbours of the current vertex, it utilises a stack.
-So if we take the previous example, on the first loop the graph will be the same and on the second loop it will also go down node 2 so the graph will be similar:
+However, instead of utilising a queue for storing the neighbours of the current vertex, it utilises a <strong>stack.</strong> So if we take the previous example, on the first loop the graph will be the same and on the second loop it will also go down node 2 so the graph will be similar:
 ```mermaid
 graph TD;
 subgraph visited